 The van before conversion.

-His conversion was fairly typical, but he came up with some pretty innovative ideas that I thought worth repeating, so I picked out a few cool features that Mike invented to make his van work for him.
-Hopefully, they will inspire some of you to improve your own RVs or even build your own camper van!
+His conversion was fairly typical, but he came up with some innovative ideas that I thought were worth repeating, so I picked out a few cool features that Mike invented to make his van work for him.
+Hopefully, they will inspire some of you to improve your own RVs or even build your own van!

 The completed camper van interior.

 Mike’s solid pine paneled walls make a great foundation for hanging things from.
 Here’s a great option for hanging pots and pans, tools, flashlights, or anything that can hang from a hook.

 - Select an open spot on your wall, with several feet of width, the rope will hang horizontally and needs room beneath for hanging.

 - Choose a heavy piece of sisal or hemp rope and cut it to fit the length of the hanging space you want.